 Shooting the Messenger

-My scheduled annual appraisal was at least four months away when Richard presented me with a very special performance review on which Gordon had already signed off.
-This appraisal from Hell rated me a complete moron unable to accomplish the simplest of task, incapable of making informed decisions, undependable and incoherent.
+Days had stretched into weeks and weeks into months as I sat alone in my little grey cell wondering when the axe would fall, when Richard invited me into his office.
+This was after my meeting with McGahey.
+My scheduled annual appraisal was at least four months away when he presented me with a very special performance review on which Gordon had already signed off.
+What I refer to as The Appraisal from Hell rated me a complete moron unable to accomplish the simplest of task, incapable of making informed decisions, undependable and incoherent.

 Richard: "Are you going to sign it?"